What is Speed to Lead & How to Improve It

 1. Time blocking for maximum efficiency

-Top-performing sales representatives don't leave follow-up to chance.
+Top-performing sales reps don't leave follow-up to chance.
 They strategically block out time in their calendars, either early morning or late afternoon, dedicated solely to lead follow-up.

 This ensures that lead response remains a priority even during busy periods.